-Translation:In addition to tea, what else do you want to drink?
+Translation:Apart from tea, what else do you want to drink?

 This exercise is confusing because the Chinese is using the verb "除", but the official English translation is using the preposition "besides".
 I'd say that the literal translation of "除了茶" is "tea excepted" or "tea excluded".